 And rightly so, there are certain rules around this.
 For instance, you can’t sublet if you’re living in a rent-controlled apartment.
 So it’s best to do your research before you advertise a spot.

 Do I need to pay a security deposit to sublet?

 Before moving in, most leaseholders will require you to pay a security deposit.
 This could also potentially include a month or two of rent.
 This ensures accountability and that you don’t move out with zero notice or ruin anything in the apartment.

 You’ll probably need to sign a sublease agreement that will be shared between you, the head leaseholder and the landlord.
 This includes your names, proposed length of sublease, rent, security deposit and maybe your reason for subletting.
 The length of a sublease must be more than 30 days and less than two years within a four-year period.

-Who is liable for damages?
+Who is liable for damages when you sublet?

 If you’re a sub-letter and you accidentally damage something (these things happen), you may lose some of your security deposit.
 Usually, the terms and conditions around this will be outlined in your sublease agreement.
 The best advice here is to respect the home you’re living in and the contents within it, or you could see your sublease being cut short and things can get awkward if you refuse to pay.

 In short – the original tenant is responsible for damages.
 However, many sub-letters offer to cover the cost of the damage they caused, and some subleases may contain information regarding this.